speardragon/speardragon.github.io/_posts/Computer Science/Computer Architecture/2022-03-31-[Computer Architecture] MIPS assembly programming(2).md

 ### Exception Registers

-- Not part of register flk
+- Not part of register clk

   - Cause: **Records** **cause** of exception